buehler/mse-master-thesis/sections/05_implementation.md

 The Rust compiler does check usage of data and references statically and therefore does not allow the use of a dangling pointer.
 The compiler will give the following error message for the code above: "cannot borrow vec as mutable more than once at a time." [@jung:Rust].

 During this project, all existing elements of the Distributed Authentication Mesh were rewritten to the Rust programming language.
-Since the communication between the moving parts of the system use gRPC to communicate, the framework or language behind the system does not really matter.
+Since the communication between the moving parts of the system uses gRPC to communicate, the framework or language behind the system does not really matter.

 ## Demo Applications